 The report shows evidence to support that many of these happenings go unreported "because of staff misconceptions about what constitutes patient harm."

 The numbers were calculated during a study that examined records from nearly 1,000,000 Medicare patients who had been discharged from hospitals across the country.
 From that group, 785 cases were randomly selected for further evaluation.
-Researchers found 302 cases of patients suffering adverse events during their hospital stay.
+Researchers found 302 cases of patients suffering from adverse events during their hospital stay.
 Of those cases, only 43 were reported.

-Interviews with hospital staff and administrators responsible for these cases later determined that most went unreported because the staffer:
+Interviews with hospital staff and administrators responsible for these cases later determined that most went unreported because of the staffer: